 Mark C. Jefferson

-Mark C. Jefferson serves as the chief diversity officer of the Law School, and is responsible for strengthening and advancing the school’s commitment to being a diverse and equitable institution in which every member — including students, faculty and staff — feels an equal sense of belonging.
-He leads the school’s Committee on Diversity, Equity and Belonging, and collaborates with the admissions, graduate studies and financial aid offices on student recruitment and success.
-Jefferson is a resource for faculty and staff to enrich efforts in hiring and retention, the curriculum, classrooms, clinics, experiential courses and programs, among other aims.
+Mark C. Jefferson is responsible for strengthening and advancing the school’s commitment to being a welcoming, supportive and equitable institution in which every member — including students, faculty and staff — can thrive as individuals and as members of our community.
+He leads the school’s Committee on Community Engagement, and collaborates with all student-facing offices.

 Jefferson previously served as assistant dean of community engagement and equity at Harvard Law School.
 He has also served as assistant director of admissions at the University of Michigan Law School, where he earned his J.D.